Knox County, Tennessee: Education governance

+Political history

 Like most counties in heavily-Unionist East Tennessee, Knox County has historically been strongly Republican.
 Although it is conservative for an urban county, it is notably less Republican than most of the rest of East Tennessee.
 This is largely due to the influence of Knoxville, which in recent years has had a tendency to vote Democratic in statewide races, has elected Democratic mayors, and regularly elects Democrats to the state legislature.
 However, the suburban and rural areas are among the most Republican areas of Tennessee and the South.

 Presidentially, Franklin Roosevelt carried the county in three of his four presidential elections, while several nearby counties are among the only counties in the nation to have never supported a Democratic candidate for president in their entire existence.
 Nevertheless, Democratic candidates have crossed the 40-percent mark only seven times since Roosevelt's death.
 In 1964, it was nearly swept up in Lyndon Johnson's national landslide; Johnson lost the county by only 334 votes.
 Jimmy Carter in 1976 and Bill Clinton in 1992 and 1996 are the only Democrats since then to come reasonably close to carrying the county, losing it by single-digit margins; in Clinton's case with Tennessean Al Gore on the ticket.
 Gore lost the county by 17 points in 2000 during his own bid for president, but still managed 40 percent.
 The Democrats would not cross the 40 percent threshold again until 2020, when Joe Biden received over 41 percent of the county's vote.

-The government of Knox County, Tennessee operates under a home rule format.
-The county administrator, formerly known as the County Executive, is called the County Mayor.
-There is also an elected county commission, which consists of 11 members.
-Knox County is divided into nine commission districts, with one commissioner elected from each district.
-Two commissioners are elected countywide and serve as at-large representatives.
-The county commissioners' districts do not correspond with those of the city of Knoxville, which has its own mayor and city council.
-Residents of the county living within Knoxville city limits vote both in city and in county elections, are represented by city and county mayors, and pay city and county taxes.
-While the administration appears to be duplicated, services tend to be separated.
-Knox County runs the local school and library systems.
-Knoxville maintains a police department independent of the county sheriff.
-The property assessor's office, tax offices, and the Metropolitan Planning Commission are combined between the city and county governments.
-All Knox County elections are conducted on a partisan basis.